ChainSafe/engineering-handbook/docs/3_development/1_development-flow/3_review.md

 ## Documentation

-- Ensure readability is retained in code eg. complex nested ternary operators should have a comment note
+- Ensure readability is retained in code e.g complex nested ternary operators should have a comment note
 - Ensure adequate testing exists where needed
 - PRs include a summary of work which outlines the objectives, decisions & considerations for the PR.
 Examples:
     - This PR's objective was to implement middleware for logging, this was completed however presentation & storage of logs is incomplete pending discussion.
 Certain components are outside of the logging scope at the moment.